European shares rise ahead of key economic data due in the week

-April 11 (Reuters) - European shares rose on Tuesday, with investors returning from a long holiday weekend to face a week full of crucial economic data, including March inflation for Germany and the U.S., providing more hints on the global interest rate trajectory.
+April 11 (Reuters) - European shares rose on Tuesday, with investors returning from a long holiday weekend to face a week full of crucial economic data that are expected to offer more hints on the global interest rate trajectory.

 The International Monetary Fund (IMF) will release its latest outlook for the global economy at 1300 GMT amid a gathering of policymakers at the IMF World Bank Spring meetings.

+Investor morale in the euro zone improved in April after a surprise dip in March, in a resumption of improvements of recent months as the assessment of current conditions rose to the highest level in more than a year, a survey showed on Tuesday.

-Investors will also monitor euro zone's retail sales for February and Sentix index for April, due later in the day, to assess the health of the economic situation in the region.
+The euro zone's retail sales for February, due later in the day, will also be on their radar.

 Vodafone VOD.L rose 0.7% after the telecom major resolved an outage that impacted thousands of its home broadband service users in the United Kingdom, after hours of downtime.